mramshaw/TDD_and_Benchmarking_in_Go/README.md

 [The inspiration here was the discussion around whether or not 100% code coverage was really sufficient.
 TL;DR - it really depends upon the test quality.
-My personal view is that 100% code coverage is not always desireable or even possible.
+My personal view is that 100% code coverage is not always desirable or even possible.
 Nevertheless, more code coverage is almost always (but not always) better than less code coverage.]